t rowe price vs fidelity 401k

 Banking Services

-T. Rowe Price has discontinued Brokerage Advantage accounts, which used to feature some banking tools.
-Some mutual funds in its brokerage accounts do allow checkwriting, and that’s about it.
+T. Rowe Price no longer offers Brokerage Advantage accounts, which did have some banking tools attached to them.
+Some mutual funds in regular brokerage accounts are eligible for checkwriting, and that is about the only banking feature available here.

 Margin Accounts